find-and-dine/Find-and-Dine/README.md

 # Find and Dine

 This is a mockup of a "Image Gallery and Mosaic" component for a restaurant reviews app.
+Please navigate to the "working" branch for most up-to-date code.
 Built with HTML, CSS, MongoDB, Express.js, React, Node.js, and Docker.

 ## Related Projects